coinmetrics/product-docs/docs/market-data/quotes/quotes.md

 Coin Metrics collects quotes representing the best bid order and best ask order residing at the top of the order book for individual markets like `coinbase-btc-usd-spot`.
 To calculate our pair quotes, we aggregate the quotes across a selection of high-quality constituent markets to derive quotes for a pair like `btc-usd` or an asset `btc`.&#x20;

-Our pair quotes are conceptually similar to the National Best Bid Offer (NBBO), a regulation issued by the United States Securities and Exchange Commission that requires brokers to execute customer trades at the best available price.
+Our quotes are conceptually similar to the National Best Bid Offer (NBBO), a regulation issued by the United States Securities and Exchange Commission that requires brokers to execute customer trades at the best available price.

 ## Details